lily-osp/Quargi/Readme.md

 1. **Setup**: Connect all components according to the pinout tables.
 2. **Upload**: Upload the code to the Arduino using the Arduino IDE.
 3. **Operation**: The robot arm will start scanning for the target color.
 When the target is detected, it will move to the object, pick it up, and perform a drop action.
 If no target is detected, it will enter sleep mode and resume scanning after 1 minute.

+    **also here was the test code to test the components per major part** :

+    located at test code folder.
+    - `test_arm.ino` : to test the robot Arm movement
+    - `test_motor.ino` : to test the base/body of the robot
+    - `test_sensors.ino` : to test the TCS34725 color sensor and the HC-SR04 ultrasonic distance sensor

 ## Wiring Diagram